lmas/thesis/thesis.typ

 By halting the search as soon as a distance score is lower than the best so far value _bsf_, the algorithm also solves the "twin-freak" problem.
-An anomaly will cancel out itself if it appears more than once, hence the name, as the nearest neighbour will be itself during the calculations of the distance profiles.
+An anomaly will cancel out itself if it appears more than once, hence the name "twin-freak", as the nearest neighbour will be itself during the calculations of the distance profiles.